Saindhabi17/SCRNA_repo/README.md

                        nFeature_RNA <= 6000 &
                        mitoRatio < 0.10)
 ```
+## Integration:

+### Using Harmony:
+The 1st set of codes, here, incorporates an additional reduction of 50 "harmony components" (i.e., corrected principal components) to our Seurat object, which is stored in the ```harmonized_seurat@reductions$harmony``` variable.

+However, to ensure that the Harmony integration is accurately represented in the data visualization, we must generate a UMAP that is derived from these harmony embeddings instead of the PCs.

 ```R
 #________________________Integration using Harmony____________________________#
 #integration using harmony need several steps to be undertaken: